Monthly Report by Radar & Truesec

-We want to give people who operate in Sweden the best possible conditions to be data-driven in their work regarding risks related to cyber threats so that they can prevent hacking.
+We want to give people who operate in Sweden the best possible conditions to be data-driven in their work regarding risks related to cyber threats so that they can prevent getting hacked.

 Perceived Threat Situation Within the Manufacturing Industry